yosbelms/cor/docs/documentation.md

 A parenthesis expression is bouded by `(` and `)` symbols, it evaluates depending on what is inside, followig the rules:

 1. If there is just one value it evaluates to that value.
-2. If at least a `:` it returns an object.
+2. If at least a `:` symbol, it returns an object.
-3. If at least a `,` it return an array.
+3. If at least a `,` symbol, it return an array.

 If one element inside is key-value type, all other elements has to be key-value in the same declaration.